 Women-Friendliest Countries according to the Gender Inequality Index (GII)

 As hinted at with the two previous surveys, there is a separate study that was published in 2016 on gender equality by the United Nations.
 It looked at three main aspects, reproductive health, empowerment in the workforce and economic status.
 It directly opposes the situation of male and female members of each country to show the disparity.
 The higher the value, the bigger the inequality.

 Within one year (from 2015 to 2016), Norway made a big leap from position 6 to number 1 among women friendly countries.
 After all, the percentage of its citizens with secondary education is almost equal with 96.1 to 94.6 (even higher than the men!) and participation in the labour fource with 61.2 to 68.5.
 (Australia even conquered 2 place from a previous position 24!).
 Who knows what might have changed since 2016?
 It would be interesting to find out.

 Similar to the previous study, The Global Gender Gap Report 2017 looks at the gender disparity and not the overall quality of living.
 Again, there are four main key points that affect the grading system: Economic Participation and Opportunity, Educational Attainment, Health and Survival, and Political Empowerment.
 Additionally, the index considers gender gaps across industry talent pools and occupations as well.

-It is important to note that the report found out that across the 144 countries, 96% of the gender gap has closed in the health sector, which is a great victory.
+It is important to note that the report on women friendly countries found out that across the 144 countries, 96% of the gender gap has closed in the health sector, which is a great victory.
 Iceland is the obvious winner of the report (for the ninth time in a row) as it is the only country with more than 60% political empowerment.
 (It has 70%!)
 If you haven’t travelled Iceland yet, I highly recommend it!

 Best Countries for Women According to US News